 Between March 2015 and February 2017, the UK carried out a total of 184 planned checks on operators importing timber.
 These checks focused on oak flooring, rosewood, timber from Cameroon, South America, Ukraine, the Russian Federation and Myanmar.
 They also focused on previously non-compliant operators or supply chain issues.
-However, the number of checks is low when compared with the estimated number of operators who import timber into the UK198.
-The UK did not report the estimated number of operators of domestic timber or the number of checks conducted on these operators.
+However, the number of checks is low when compared with the estimated number of operators who import timber into the UK199.
+The UK did not report the estimated number of checks conducted on these operators.